 200

 The PLAY UP intervention comprises 15 outdoor sessions (60 minutes each), delivered twice weekly by a psychomotor therapy professional, with the classroom educator providing pedagogical support.
 Sessions adopt a co-creation approach, actively engaging children in shaping play experiences while leveraging environmental affordances that promote movement and social interaction.
-Each PLAY UP session follows a structure, beginning with a warm-up that allows children to move freely and explore environmental affordances through active play.
+Each PLAY UP session follows a structure, beginning with a warm-up (experimentation time) that allows children to move freely and explore environmental affordances through active play.
 The main section combines guided reflection, child-led activity choices, and collective movement exploration, with adults facilitating engagement and expanding play possibilities.
 Sessions conclude with a symbolization and meaning-making phase, supporting reflection on experiences and promoting meaningful learning.

 Gabriela Almeida